fsalc/whatif-reproducibility/README.md

 The scripts were designed for usage in a container or virtual machine running **Ubuntu 22.04.1 LTS "jammy"**.

+**Caveats:**

+- The scripts use `apt` to install packages and have been tested with this particular version of Ubuntu
+- The scripts use systemd to start / stop postgres

 ## Components

 ### PostgreSQL